CiscoSystems/nova-solver-scheduler/README.md

 Openstack Nova Solver Scheduler
 ===============================

+## NOTE: The repository of Nova Solver Scheduler has been moved to [here](https://github.com/openstack/nova-solver-scheduler).
+Please go to the new location for the latest codes of this project.
+The codes here are not latest and not being maintained at the moment.

 Solver Scheduler is an Openstack Nova Scheduler driver that provides a smarter, complex constraints optimization based resource scheduling in Nova.
 It is a pluggable scheduler driver, that can leverage existing complex constraint solvers available in open source such as PULP, CVXOPT, Google OR-TOOLS, etc. It can be easily extended to add complex constraint models for various use cases, written using any of the available open source constraint solving frameworks.

 Requirements